Together-100Devs/Together/Readme.md

 - import calendar into views (https://codepen.io/robstinson/pen/BaKOZry) - @KaKo#3766 - Completed
 - Diagram for main view, event view and database - @intelagense#1958 - In Progress [here](https://cdn.discordapp.com/attachments/1038482732633825442/1038547318103867514/image.png)
 - Event Addition form to submit event objects to database - @InstincDev#9789 - In Progress
-- Event Schema added to models - @Caleb#9822 - In Progress
+- Event Schema added to models - @Caleb#9822 - In Progress & Requested Review
 - Database takes in event objects through form submit (may be mergeable with @InstincDev#9789 current task)
-- Calendar Views interactability (Shows current months and can click for future months)
+- Calendar Views interactability (Shows current months and can click for future months) - @KaKo#3766 - Completed
 - Visualize event objects for corresponding days
 - Events can be clickable for more info
 - Landing page design